dannil/HttpDownloader/README.md

 ## Install

 Because this application is in very early development, no generic installer exists.
+The minimum required steps to try out the application is listed below.

+1. Clone the repository from the master branch if you'd like the stable version (or if you're brave and want the bleeding edge, clone the dev branch).
-Clone the repository, configure your own database with the attached SQL-statements present inside the resources-folder, and connect the application to it by changing the file persistence.xml found inside the folder META-INF with your own credentials.
+2. Configure your own database with the attached SQL-statements present inside the resources-folder.
+3. Connect the application to the database by changing the file persistence.xml found inside the folder META-INF with your own credentials.